meow-edit/meow/README.md

 `meow-line` Select current line, repeat to expand.
 Use `meow-reverse` or `negative-argument` to select backward.

+`meow-goto-line` Goto line and recenter screen, then select that line.
+Use a numeric prefix for line number to goto or you will be asked.

 `meow-block` / `meow-expand-block` Select the next block(pair of parens), when repeat, the former will select the parent block, the later will expand to the next block.
 Use `negative-argument` to select backward.

 `meow-join` Select the area that will be deleted if `delete-indentation`, use `negative-argument` to search forward.